emqx/emqx-docs/en_US/data-integration/elasticsearch.md

 ## Test the Rule

-Use MQTTX to publish messages to the `t/1` topic, which will also trigger online/offline events:
+Use MQTTX to publish messages to the `t/1` topic:

 ```bash
 mqttx pub -i emqx_c -t t/1 -m '{"temp":24,"humidity":30}'